 We are using the CANVAS software for HW collection, submission time monitoring and grade assignments.
-The HW files are submitted for grading only through CANVAS.
+The HW files are submitted for gading only through CANVAS.
 However, hard copy of the submitted HW must also be brought to class, submitted for brief inspection and used in class.
 Every student must be listed with CANVAS.
 An adding student must belong to a group and inform the teaching assistant his/her adding status and group number.
-HW is due by 1AM Wednesday as instructed by CANVAS.
-If you are late, you still may use an automatic extension of 8 hours and submit the HW by 9 AM Wednesday through CANVAS.
+HW is due by 1AM Tuesday or Thursday as instructed by CANVAS.
+If you are late, you still may use an automatic extension of 8 hours and submit the HW by 9 AM Tuesday or Thursday through CANVAS.
 CANVAS has a built in time cut off function and would not allow submission past the deadline or the deadline extension.
 No further extension would be provided.
 Hence, any homework passed the due date extension deadline would not be accepted for grading.
+This is a direct class room instruction course.